DarkM00n9/lussonapoli/README.md

 # Shopify Theme for Sales

+# Press

+- Document all new updates
+- Clean up unused
+- Have layout ready

 ## Overview

 Welcome to the official repository for Shopify Theme for sales.
 This Shopify theme is designed for online sales and provides a seamless and visually appealing shopping experience for your customers.